Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

 line REPL session, or demonstrating a short-running sample script.
 When you don't specify credentials, RedditWarp will use its own embedded credentials.

-So the code below will work as is without any prior configuration.
+So the following code will work as is without any prior configuration.

 ::